enix/topomatik/README.md

 ## ✨ Features

-- Automagically updates the `topology.kubernetes.io/zone` and `topology.kubernetes.io/region` node annotations based on autodiscovered infrastructure
+- Automagically updates the `topology.kubernetes.io/zone` and `topology.kubernetes.io/region` node labels based on autodiscovered infrastructure
 - Multiple auto-discovery engines.
 Currently only LLDP is supported (more coming soon™)
 - Works with both virtualized and bare-metal nodes
 - Runs as a DaemonSet; updates topology even when nodes are live-migrated